Is THCA Legal in Tennessee?

 Under Public Chapter 526, hemp is now tested on a post-decarboxylation total-THC basis for THCA purposes.
 THCA flower that tests above 0.3% dry weight is treated as marijuana under Title 39.
 That removes most commercial THCA flower from the lawful HDC supply chain because typical smokable THCA cultivars test well above that threshold.
 Smokable hemp products are separately prohibited under the §43-27 framework, which closes the channel further.
 Vape products and edibles that derive their psychoactive effect from converted THCA also face the synthetic-cannabinoid exclusion under PC 526.

 The Tennessee Growers Coalition sued TDA in September 2024 over emergency rules that would have reclassified THCA on December 26, 2024.
 Davidson County Chancery Court issued a temporary injunction on December 23, 2024, halting those rules.
 The case was set for a non-jury trial on June 5-6, 2025 and remained active when the General Assembly passed PC 526 weeks earlier on May 21, 2025.
-A subsequent industry settlement preserved a transition window allowing TDA-licensed retailers to sell existing inventory until their licenses expire on June 30, 2026.
-TABC enforcement since January 1, 2026 has focused on convenience and grocery channels that historically stocked THCA products without the new license class.
+A subsequent industry settlement preserved a transition window allowing TDA-licensed retailers to sell existing inventory until their licenses expired on June 30, 2026.
+The ban took full effect July 1, 2026, and TABC enforcement has focused on convenience and grocery channels that historically stocked THCA products without the new license class.

-Some THCA inventory remains at TDA-licensed retailers operating under the settlement window through June 30, 2026.
-After that date, new THCA flower cannot enter the lawful Tennessee supply chain under TABC rules.
+The settlement window that allowed remaining THCA inventory at TDA-licensed retailers closed June 30, 2026.
+THCA flower can no longer be sold lawfully in Tennessee, and new THCA flower cannot enter the lawful supply chain under TABC rules.
 THCA converts to delta-9 THC when heated and triggers standard drug-test panels that look for delta-9 metabolites.
-Out-of-state online retailers may decline to ship to Tennessee addresses given the PC 526 direct-to-consumer prohibition, and the federal hemp redefinition on November 12, 2026 removes most THCA products from federal Farm Bill protection nationwide.
+Out-of-state online retailers may not ship THCA products to Tennessee addresses given the PC 526 direct-to-consumer prohibition, and the federal hemp redefinition on November 12, 2026 removes most THCA products from federal Farm Bill protection nationwide.

 Federal H.R.
 5371 §781, signed November 12, 2025 as part of the continuing resolution, replaces the 2018 Farm Bill’s delta-9-only standard with a post-decarboxylation total-THC test, caps finished hemp products at 0.4 mg total THC per container, and excludes synthetic cannabinoids from the hemp definition.
 The change takes effect November 12, 2026.
 Industry analysts estimate the vast majority of current THCA SKUs fall outside the new federal definition.
 See our 2018 Farm Bill revision explainer.